ShaukatYousafzai/Class02/README.md

-# Class02
+# Class002
-This is my first project
+This is my first project.
+Author - Shaukat Yousafzai